HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/05-faq.md

 ### When will I get a stake reward?
 The consensus epoch is 12.5 hours long, or 15000 blocks x 3 second timeslots.

-The chance a forger has to forger a block is the proportion of stake from the 2 previous consensus Epochs.
+The chance a forger has to forger a block is the proportion of stake from the 2 previous consensus epochs.
 This could be up to 25 hours ago.

 Regular payments are made to forgers every 100 mainchain blocks, or about every 250 minutes (4-5 hours).
-This is also known as the withdrawal Epoch.
+This is also known as the withdrawal epoch.

 Once a week, the weekly payment is made in a single payment.
 It is based on the proportion of blocks the forger forged compared to all the blocks forged.
 This usually happens on Monday.